 - Availability of what is already in print.
 If the material already available in another collection then there’s no need to collect in this format straight away.
 Marvel will eventually get to collecting those stories once the previous print runs of the story are no longer available.

 - The publishing line would be stuck in the 1960s for years if it was released chronologically.
 While there are loads of great comics from this era, by releasing it out of order we get to sample a variety of different points in Marvel’s history.

 Because of this, there’s no prescribed volume or character to begin reading.
 I suggest looking for the blurbs on the back for heroes that you like and seeing if it grabs your interest.
 If you’re still not sure, the comics internet (including this very website) is full of opinions Marvel’s wide range of stories.

 These collections are affordable ways to binge read huge chunks of Marvel’s decades of stories.
 They’re easy to pick up and start reading because they usually group appropriate issues together.
 This means there’s no need to track down other volumes for the comics to makes sense.
 In most instances, each volume contains multiple story arcs so you’re definitely getting bang for your buck.

 What Marvel Epic Collections Are Available To Read?

-Most heroes introduced between the 1960s to the mid-80’s have at least one collection available.
+Most heroes introduced between the 1960s to the mid-80s have at least one collection available.
 That includes Marvel’s A-list such as Spider-Man, Avengers, Fantastic Four, Thor, Captain America and others.
 Digging deeper, characters such as Moon Knight, The Punisher, Doctor Strange and Iron Fist also featured.
-Even Star Wars is heavily featured, with the publisher using the Epic collections as a great excuse to reprint the old Dark Horse material (now considered Legends).
+Even Star Wars and Conan are heavily featured, with the publisher using the Epic collections as a great excuse to reprint the old Dark Horse material (now considered Legends).